IndiaProjects2024/IndiaExchange/README.md

 Algorithm to allocate etf units:

-ETF Value = Price of the product / Population of the trading system
+ETF Value = Price of the Product / Population of the Trading System

 India Exchange will trade equities in different categories by splitting the total number of shares of existing or new company.
 A company can split or create different categories depending upon their requirements.